Return to Home Return to Overview Strategy Guide

 Empowering Blast

-An attack used by the three lesser titans and by Elite Empowering Beasts.
-It shoots out small orbs towards other lesser titans and towards Greer.
+The caster shoots out small orbs towards other lesser Titans and towards Greer.
 If they hit their target, the target receives two stacks of Empowered.
 These small orbs can be destroyed by using projectile destruction/reflection skills.
-During the first and second main phase, lesser titans will constantly use this ability as long as they are active, which requires frequent projectile block.
-It’s crucial to block those as much as possible, because otherwise Greer will gain too many Empowered stacks and overwhelm you.
+During the first and second main phase, lesser Titans will constantly use this ability as long as they are active, requiring frequent projectile block.
+It’s crucial to block those as much as possible, otherwise Greer will gain too many Empowered stacks and overwhelming damage.

 Enfeebling Miasma